Tailor your MSW degree to your passions with a choice of two tracks, two majors, and the option to further specialize in

-Interested in deepening your knowledge and expertise in a specific area of focus, you may choose to specialize in one of four areas: behavioral health; children, youth and families; trauma and violence; or aging.
-Students pursuing specializations will enroll in advanced electives, as well as complete an integrative seminar and advanced field placement.
+If you are interested in deepening your knowledge and expertise in a specific area of focus, you may choose to specialize in one of four areas: behavioral health; children, youth and families; trauma and violence; or aging.
+Students pursuing specializations will enroll in advanced electives and complete an integrative seminar and advanced field placement.
 Information about specialization requirements and coursework is available on the BU Bulletin.

 Children, Youth & Families

 The Children, Youth, and Families specialization recognizes the integration of the development of children and youth within the family unit and the larger social environment.
 Families, in all forms, are integral to human development and manifest numerous cultural values and attributes that are transmitted to the next generation.
 Children and youth are foundational target populations in social work, with a particular focus on the promotion of their healthy growth and development.
 Additionally, the protection of children, addressing child and family mental health through prevention and treatment programs, and community-based youth initiatives are among major practice areas within the social work profession.